pitt-cdm/2019spring/plans/lesson-27.md

 Let's go over this together so you can ask questions as they come up.

+## 2. Studio!

+Do whatever you need to do to get yourselves to a **finished, playable product by midnight tonight.**

+Note that this may mean finally sacrificing some stretch goal you'd previously set for yourselves, so as not to overpromise and underdeliver in the game itself.
+You can always comment out what you can't include, so those paths are recoverable if you want to come back to them later.

+And please don't forget to update your title passage and credit passage!

-## 2. Final class preview
+## 3. Final class preview (5 min)

 Next class is our last class, believe it or not.
 Please be ready to share something you admired about a classmate's project – from any unit – or something that stuck with you from feedback you received.

 To help you in that process, I'm going to give back the cards you _wrote_ during workshop; I trust you've already got photos of the cards you received.

 After that gifting, we're going to spend some time playing through each other's final Twine games. : )

-## 3. Studio!

-Do whatever you need to do to get yourselves to a **finished, playable product by midnight tonight.**

-Note that this may mean finally sacrificing some stretch goal you'd previously set for yourselves, so as not to overpromise and underdeliver in the game itself.
-You can always comment out what you can't include, so those paths are recoverable if you want to come back to them later.

-And please don't forget to update your title passage and credit passage!

 # Homework for next time